-Georgia Park Store hasn't changed since Jesus was a small boy
+Georgia Park Store hasn't changed

 Still nothing that represents economic activity.
 No growth in areas that have land use restrictions imposed.
 Still a split between long time residents that want jobs so their kids can stay here and rich retirees from elsewhere that do not want any economic activity that might impose on their retirement lifestyle they think is rural living.